 - If you experience an issue with the live feed to YouTube, you can submit your comments to the City Clerk by email.

 - To ensure the City Council receives your comments, you may still submit written comments to the City Clerk prior to the meeting.
 Comments submitted in advance of the meeting will be provided to the City Council and be published to the website in advance of the meeting, but will not be read aloud into the record.

 Additional information regarding live commenting

 If you want to participate via YouTube Live in the meeting, please follow these instructions:

 - There is a 200 character limit.
 Comments with more than 200 characters won't post.
 You will need to post multiple comments.

 - If you want your comment read aloud, type “PUBLIC COMMENT” in all caps at the beginning of your comment.
 Comments that do not begin with this phrase will not be read to the City Council.
-Usernames will not be read to the City Council.
-If you wish to identify yourself to the City Council, do so in your comment.
+Don't forget to introduce yourself.
 Example: PUBLIC COMMENT: My name is Jane Doe and I live in the Terra Linda neighborhood.
 I support/oppose because….

 - Your comment to the City Council will be read verbatim.
 Words including profanity, obscenity, or discriminatory language, will not be read into the record in order to avoid disruption of the public meeting.

 - Your comment is subject to the same two-minute time limit as in-person spoken comments.